The glossary for all organisations

 Scope 3 Emissions

-All other indirect emissions that occur in your value chain, including both upstream and downstream activities like product transportation, waste disposal, and employee travel.
+All other indirect greenhouse gas emissions that occur in a company’s value chain, including both upstream and downstream activities, such as transportation and the use of sold products.

 Source: